-- 1. All questions must be answered using complete sentences and be at least 65 words length, either written neatly on lined paper or typed and printed out. - 2.
-Include one quote from the book per answer. - 3.
-Utilize our RACE response strategy! - Restate the question.
+- 1. All questions must be answered using complete sentences and be at least 65 words length, either written neatly on lined paper or typed on a Google Doc and shared with me. hartkel@tapestryschool.org

+- 2. Include one quote from the book per answer.

+- Utilize our RACE response strategy!

+Restate the question.

 Answer the question.

 Cite evidence.

 Explain how the evidence supports the answer.

+Sum it up!